 43. How do you ensure you and your team deliver or exceed customer expectations?

-In a nutshell, the interviewer wants to see how, in detail, you’re able to succeed as a project manager.
-After all, meeting (or exceeding) customer expectations when it comes to project delivery is your ultimate goal.
+In a nutshell, the interviewer wants to see how, in detail, you can succeed as a project manager.
+After all, meeting (or exceeding) customer expectations regarding project delivery is your ultimate goal.
 It’s important not to be vague and give a generalized answer; you’ll want to give precise examples and details about your process.

 44. What are some best practices you’ve used to develop excellent customer relationships?